Swiss nuclear power station restarted

 Tuesday’s statement did not clarify the cause of the technical fault.

-Following the shut down on Saturday, the Swiss Federal Nuclear Safety Inspectorate (ENSI), which supervises nuclear facilities in Switzerland, said protection of the population and the environment had been guaranteed at all times.
+Following the shut down on Saturday, ENSI, which supervises nuclear facilities in Switzerland, said protection of the population and the environment had been guaranteed at all times.
 It added that the reactor had been shut down automatically in a so-called quick shutdown.

 “The plant is in a safe condition.
 The automatic measuring network in the vicinity of the nuclear power plants has not shown any increase in radioactivity,” ENSI said.